foodora/android-auto-mapper/README.md

 ## Parcel Adapters

-AutoParcel supports all types supported by [Parcel](https://developer.android.com/reference/android/os/Parcel.html) with the exception of `Map` -- why? read [here](https://developer.android.com/reference/android/os/Parcel.html).
+AutoParcelMap supports all types supported by [Parcel](https://developer.android.com/reference/android/os/Parcel.html) with the exception of `Map` -- why? read [here](https://developer.android.com/reference/android/os/Parcel.html).

 At times you will also need to parcel more complex types.
 For that, use `ParcelAdapter`s.
 Let's see an example for a `Date` parcel adapter.